scstraus/home-assistant-config/README.md

 I use [custom sidebar](https://github.com/Villhellm/custom-sidebar) to also rearrange the icons on the panel to sort them more in the order of how often I use them.

 For [themes](https://github.com/scstraus/home-assistant-config/blob/master/themes.yaml), I am using customized versions of the [Google Light theme](https://github.com/JuanMTech/google_light_theme) and [Midnight theme](https://community.home-assistant.io/t/midnight-theme/28598) which switch automatically 30 minutes after the sun goes down and when the sun comes up to match when my cameras go into infrared mode based on [this automation](https://github.com/scstraus/home-assistant-config/blob/master/automations/other_automations.yaml#L585-L612).
+All of my customizations can be found at the bottom of the theme files for those two [themes in the theme directory](https://github.com/scstraus/home-assistant-config/tree/master/themes).
+I put a comment before my changes showing which changes were mine so you can do the same if you want to get the same look.

  I will try to get around to making screenshots of the night theme to put here.

 ## [Tab 1: Main Dashboard](lovelace/Tab1_Home.yaml)